SpaceVim/SpaceVim/CONTRIBUTING.md

 Submit your contribution against the `master` branch.
 You should not use your master branch to modify SpaceVim, this branch is considered to be read-only.

-You may want to read our beginner’s guide for Pull Requests.
+You may want to read our [development guidelines](https://spacevim.org/development/).